kedacore/keda-docs/content/docs/2.8/scalers/solace-pub-sub.md

 - `messageVpn` - Message VPN hosted on the Solace broker.
 - `queueName` - Message Queue to be monitored.
 - `messageCountTarget` - The target number of messages manageable by a pod.
 The scaler will cause the replicas to increase if the queue message backlog is greater than the target value per active replica.
+- `activationMessageCountTarget` - Target value for activating the scaler.
+Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
 - `messageSpoolUsageTarget` - Integer value expressed in Megabytes (MB).
 The target spool usage manageable by a pod.
 The scaler will cause the replicas to increase if the queue spool usage is greater than the target value per active replica.
+- `activationMessageSpoolUsageTarget` - Target value for activating the scaler.
+Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
 - `username` - User account with access to Solace SEMP RESTful endpoint.
 - `password` - Password for the user account.
 - `usernameFromEnv` - Environment variable set with SEMP user account.